FunC cookbook

 .begin_parse();

-;; `slice_empty?()` returns `false`, because slice have any `bits` and `refs`
+;; `slice_empty?()` returns `false` because the slice has `bits` and `refs`.

 slice_with_bits_and_refs.slice_empty?();

-If we need to check only the bits
+If only the presence of bits

 in slice